grafana/grafana/docs/sources/http_api/short_url.md

 `GET /api/goto/:uid`

-Returns path associated with the given uid if it exists.
+Returns redirect to path associated with the given uid.
+If it does not exist, returns redirect to `/notfound`

 **Example Request**: